mik-jozef/chalk/notes/spec-notes.md

 variables - replace trait type with class type if known at compile time function bind operator? `Function.bind((a, b, c) => a + b * c, 1, 2)(3) == 7`
 for-else
-what about loop with test in the middle? nope, `while` can be replaced by if-break
+should functions that can call named return have their own type? what about loop with test in the middle? nope, `while` can be replaced by `condition && break;`
   ```
     for {
       foo();